WayneKeenan/picraftzero/README.md

 # Enhancements

-There are a few changes that can be made such as running as a service and using an alternative camera streaming service that has low latency/high framerates.
+There are a few useful changes that can be made:
++ running as a service and
++ using an alternative camera streaming service that has low latency/high framerates.

 ## Install UV4L Camera Service